Johannes Schenk

-Johannes Schenk (born 13 January 2003) is a German professional footballer who plays a goalkeeper for club SC Preußen Münster.
-Previously playing for Bayern Munich, he was permanently transferred.
+Johannes Schenk (born 13 January 2003) is a German professional footballer who plays a goalkeeper for Belgian Pro League club Beveren, on loan from 3.
+Liga club SC Preußen Münster.

 Club career

-On 26 July 2023, Schenk joined 3.
+Schenk is a youth product of 1.
+FC Nürnberg and Bayern Munich, after debuting with Bayern Munich II, and getting called-up with Bayern Munich's first team, on 26 July 2023, he joined 3.
 Liga club SC Preußen Münster on a season-long loan.

-He made his debut for SC Preußen Münster on September 26 for the 4–0 home loss first round match of the DFB Pokal against his parent club Bayern Munich, however he made some notorious and significant saves as he started the match featuring full time.
+Schenk made his debut with SC Preußen Münster on September 26 during the 4–0 home loss first round match of the DFB Pokal against his parent club Bayern Munich, however he made some notorious and significant saves as he started the match featuring full time.

-On 17 June 2024, he was permanently transferred to SC Preußen Münster after the team achieved promotion to the 2.
+On 17 June 2024, Schenk was permanently transferred to SC Preußen Münster after the team achieved promotion to the 2.
 Bundesliga, while Bayern Munich secured a future buy-back option.